 - More than $100,000: Once to five years of additional prison time

-Building a defense for a PC 115 charge can require your criminal defense lawyer to dig into the facts surrounding your situation.
-Depending on your circumstances, a professional lawyer may be able to show that:
+Building a defense for a PC 115 charge can require your Los Angeles criminal defense lawyer to dig into the facts surrounding your situation while formulating a legal defense and establishing reasonable doubt.

 You Filed a False Document by Accident